 Animal shelters in London: where to adopt a dog, cat or small animal

-Founded wayyyyy back in 1856 as “The Home for Starving and Deserted Cats”, these days The Mayhew has The Duchess of Sussex as its patron and is run as an animal welfare charity working to improve the lives of dogs and cats and in London communities and internationally.
+Founded wayyyyy back in 1856 as “The Home for Starving and Deserted Cats”, these days The Mayhew is run as an animal welfare charity working to improve the lives of dogs and cats and in London communities and internationally.
 You'll find cats and dogs to adopt of all ages, breeds and sizes.
 It also has a Community Vet Clinic providing free and low cost veterinary services.
 Families with children will be considered depending on the criteria of each individual adoption.
 Not quite ready for adoption?
 If you live within an hour's journey of The Mayhew then why not give fostering a whirl?

 The Mayhew, Trenmar Gardens, London NW10 6BJ

 Battersea Dogs and Cats Home

 When you think animal shelters in London, Battersea is usually the one that pops into people's heads first.
 It's been rescuing London's strays since 1860 and has had over 3 million animals through its doors over the decades!
 If you're interested in adopting a cat or dog from Battersea you will need to fill out an online rehoming application and you'll be contacted accordingly.
-Families with teenage kids definitely have a better chance than those with young children (including anyone interested in Benny), so do check the online rehoming section and read the deets on each animal before you set your heart on a pooch or puss that may not be suitable.
+Families with teenage kids definitely have a better chance than those with young children (including anyone interested in Alice who looks just like our own GSD!), so do check the online rehoming section and read the deets on each animal before you set your heart on a pooch or puss that may not be suitable.

 Battersea, 4 Battersea Park Road, SW8 4AA.

 Cats Protection is the UK's largest feline welfare charity, and for nearly 100 years its been busy rehoming over 2 million cats and kittens.
-With loveable characters like Mimi (based in the Croydon centre) looking to fall on her paws in a new home, this is definitely the purr-fect place to find your new furry friend.
+With loveable characters like Charlie (based in the Brentwood & Basildon centre) looking to fall on his paws in a new home, this is definitely the purr-fect place to find your new furry friend.
 Pop your postcode into the 'find a cat' section and it will bring up all the kitties looking for new paw-rents all over London and the 'burbs.

 Cats Protection, various locations